ShalmonAnandas/doh_api_client/README.md

 # DoH API Client Flutter Package

-A Flutter package that provides an API client using the DNS over HTTPS (DoH) protocol, implemented with Native code for optimal performance.
+A Flutter package that provides an API client using the DNS over HTTPS (DoH) protocol, implemented with native code for optimal performance.
+This package allows you to perform HTTP requests securely over DNS using various DoH providers.

 ## Features

-- Perform HTTP requests (GET, POST, PUT, PATCH, DELETE) using DoH protocol
+- Perform HTTP requests (GET, POST, PUT, PATCH, DELETE) using the DoH protocol.
-- Support for 12 different DoH providers
+- Support for 12 different DoH providers.
-- Easy integration with Flutter projects
+- Easy integration with Flutter projects.
-- Native implementation for improved performance (Also because it is only possible through native code) [OKHTTP on Android and URLSession on IOS]
+- Native implementation for improved performance (using OKHTTP on Android and URLSession on iOS).

 ## Installation